-Dental practitioners have used free-running (FR) pulsed Nd:YAG lasers for more than 20 years, but only recently has the laser been combined with a specific, successful protocol and research-proven operating parameters to achieve FDA clearance and a track record of success in university-based clinical studies for its efficacy at "cementum-mediated new PDL attachment to the tooth root surface in the absence of long junctional epithelium."^{3,4} The protocol has shown consistent probe depth reduction, histological and clinical new attachment and radiographic bone growth for periodontally involved teeth with no elevation of the periosteum and minimal patient discomfort.5-7
+Dental practitioners have used free-running (FR) pulsed Nd:YAG lasers for longer than 20 years, but only recently has the laser been combined with a specific, successful protocol and research-proven operating parameters to achieve FDA clearance and a track record of success in university-based clinical studies for its efficacy at "cementum-mediated new PDL attachment to the tooth root surface in the absence of long junctional epithelium."^{3,4} The protocol has shown consistent probe depth reduction, histological and clinical new attachment, and radiographic bone growth for periodontally involved teeth with no elevation of the periosteum and minimal patient discomfort.5-7

-Its greatest potential may lie in patients' willingness to accept treatment and comply.
+Its greatest potential may lie in patients' will-ingness to accept treatment and comply.
 With 97 percent refusing current protocols, a no-cut, no-sew solution has meant a flock of new patients willing to seek treatment for their gum disease from those dentists who choose to offer the LANAP protocol.

-What is the LANAP Protocol?
+What is the LANAP protocol?

-The procedure combines the PerioLase MVP-7 free-running (FR) pulsed Nd:YAG laser with a strict, specific, research-proven protocol that has achieved FDA clearance for the treatment of all forms of gum disease - from early detection to socalled "hopeless" teeth.
-The breakthrough is called Laser-assisted New Attachment Procedure, and it has left a trail of healthy patients in its wake for the inventors of the protocol, Drs.
-Robert H. Gregg II and Delwin K. McCarthy, as well as more than a thousand dentists and specialists who have learned the procedure from the Institute for Advanced Laser Dentistry (IALD).
+The procedure combines the PerioLase MVP-7 Free-Running (FR) pulsed Nd:YAG laser with a strict, specific, research-proven protocol that has achieved FDA clearance for the treatment of all forms of gum disease - from early detection to so-called "hopeless" teeth.
+The breakthrough is called laser assisted new attachment procedure (LANAP), and it has left a trail of healthy patients in its wake for the inventors of the protocol, Dr. Robert H. Gregg II and Dr. Delwin K. McCarthy, as well as more than 1,000 dentists and specialists who have learned the procedure from the Institute for Advanced Laser Dentistry (IALD).

-Drs.
 Gregg and McCarthy pioneered the use of the FR pulsed Nd:YAG laser in treating gum disease in the 1990s.
-They were astounded by their ability to regenerate bone growth (routine 50 percent defect fill) and stimulate new attachment for their own patients with severe gum disease.
+They were astounded by their ability to regenerate bone growth (routine 50 percent defect fill) and stimulate new attachment for their patients with severe gum disease.
 The results were too good to keep to themselves.
+The pair continued to fine-tune the procedure after patenting it so they could share it with peers and envision a goal for the new gold standard for the treatment of gum disease across the country.